Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value-Function Approximation.md

 > [!summary]
 > Instead of keeping a table of all values, we use a parameterized [[Value-Function]].
 >
-- **Generalization**: Instead of trying to learn and store Q-values for every possible state-action pair, VFA aims to learn about a smaller number of states from experience and generalize this knowledge to new, similar states.
+- **Generalization**: Instead of trying to learn and store Q-values for every possible state-action pair, VFA aims to learn about a smaller number of states from experience and <mark style="background: #FFB86CA6;">generalize this knowledge to new, similar states</mark>.
-- **Function Approximators**: This is done using function approximators like neural networks, decision trees, or linear functions, which can estimate Q-values for states that haven’t been explicitly visited during training.
-- **Machine Learning Principle**: This approach is a fundamental idea in machine learning, where we use a limited set of training data to learn a model that can generalize and make predictions on new, unseen data.

 - **Representation**: VFA represents the [[Value-Function#State-Value Function/V-Function|V-Function]] or [[Value-Function#Action-Value Function/Q-Function|Q-Function]] with a parameterized function $Q_{\theta}(s, a)$, where $\theta$ represents the parameters of the function.
 - **Learning**: The parameters $\theta$ are adjusted during the learning process to minimize the difference between the predicted Q-values and the target Q-values (which are based on the observed rewards and the estimated values of subsequent states).
 ## Advantages
-- Allows handling environments with large or continuous state spaces by providing a compact representation that can generalize across states and actions.
+- Allows handling environments with <mark style="background: #FFB86CA6;">large or continuous state spaces</mark> by providing a compact representation that can generalize across states and actions.
 - Estimate the value of states and actions, rather than relying on a potentially unmanageable table of Q-values
 ## Fitting a Value Function
 “Fitting” in the context of value functions refers to the process of adjusting the parameters of a model (value function) so that it best represents the relationship between states, actions, and rewards based on the data (experiences) collected from the environment.
 ### 1. Fit Monte-Carlo Returns